 Simply flipping the thermostat from “cooling” mode to “heating” mode will work for the most part, but you won’t be able to maximize the efficiency available from a properly altered home.
-Here are a few tips from American Air and Heat to help your home meet its maximum heating potential!
+Here are a few tips from American Air & Heat to help your home meet its maximum healing potential!

 Leave Vents Obstruction-Free